 Voronoi clouds

 The VIDE void finder performs a Voronoi tessellation on the tracers of the density field and merges the resulting cells with a watershed transform.
 As a result, void morphologies are very complex.
-We show the individual contributions to a single statistical void: samples from different realizations are represented through circles corresponding to the Voronoi cells making an individual void, with the black cross and circle represent the mean and effective radii.
+We show the individual contributions to a single statistical void: samples from different realizations are represented through circles corresponding to the Voronoi cells making an individual void, with the black cross and circle represent their mean centers and effective radii.
 The yellow star and circle represent the mean posterior of the center and radius, as inferred from our clustering procedure.

 Full untruncated cloud

 To characterize the shape of the void, we grid the space around the void center, and count how often a particular point is contained in a Voronoi cell.
 We define the Voronoi overlap rate, a quantity ranging from zero to one after appropriate normalization, which describes the environment around the void center.
-Higher values correspond to the most underdense part of the void, while lower values define to the boundaries.
+Higher values correspond to the most underdense parts of the void, while lower values define the boundaries.
 We show an interactive plot of this function - which we name Voronoi cloud - overimposed to the sphere of effective volume.

 Truncated cloud